Isaac Pitman: Printer and publisher

 In the 1860s, Pitman printed books for the British and Foreign Bible Society.

 In 1886, he went into partnership with his sons Alfred and Ernest to form Isaac Pitman and Sons, later Sir Isaac Pitman and Sons.

 In the same year the millionth copy of the Phonographic Teacher was sold in Great Britain.
 Isaac Pitman and Sons was to become one of the world's leading educational publishers and training businesses with offices in London, Bath, New York City, Melbourne, Johannesburg, Toronto and Tokyo.
 The publishing division, Pitman Ltd, was bought by rival Pearson Plc in 1985.
-The training business evolved into two separate businesses: Pitman Training Group and JHP Training (now learndirect).
+The training business evolved into two separate businesses: Pitman Training and JHP Training (now learndirect).

 Distance learning

 The first distance education course in the modern sense was provided by Sir Isaac Pitman in the 1840s, who taught a system of shorthand by mailing texts transcribed into shorthand on postcards and receiving transcriptions from his students in return for correction.
 The element of student feedback was a crucial innovation of Pitman's system.
 This scheme was made possible by the introduction of uniform postage rates across Britain in 1840.